 Hyperventilation

 If you notice someone is hyperventilating in the water, try to give them something buoyant to hold on to.
-Do not approach a drowning person if they are flailing around, as, in their panic, they will likely pull you under as well.
-The best thing to do is to wait until they settle then pull them out as quickly as possible and proceed with standard rescue procedures.
+Do not approach a panicking drowning person if they are flailing – in their panic, they will likely pull you under as well.
+To treat hyperventilation, have the victim breathe slowly, either through pursed lips or into a paper bag.
+Seek medical attention if the victim hasn’t recovered within 30 minutes.

 Spinal Injury